-I myself have spent most of my life in this same struggle.
+I myself have spent most of my life in this same struggle of seeing the world as it can be, not just how it is.
 One way or another, so many of us have.
 In my case, I brought my religious upbringing to the disciplines of psychology, sociology, and history (PhD, Drew University).
-This journey led me to so much rich information, ideas that go beyond the usual theological debates.
+It was a journey that led me to so much rich information, ideas that go beyond the usual debates.

 I can’t believe how helpful it’s been.
 Who we are is so incredibly conditioned by so many factors of which we too easily remain unaware.
-The language of our faith is extraordinarily embedded in personality, place, and time.
+The language of our spirituality and culture is extraordinarily embedded in personality, place, and time.
 Staying true to the simple teachings our tradition is hard.

 Learning about the factors that shape our lives helps you understand that it’s not just you who struggles.
 We’re all in this together, and it’s completely possible to learn and grow.
 It’s possible to know more about how you can slowly move forward to find meaning and value in ways that are honest, responsible, and welcoming.

 I will continue to put language to this way of looking at things.
-Please subscribe and check back for more as time goes on.
+Even to publishing and business.

 More on me:

 I’m a preacher’s kid with a PhD in religious studies who unexpectedly wound up in book publishing.
-My identity as a scholar is connected to psychology and religion (especially Erik Erikson), but is also influenced by the sociology of religion, and the history of religion in the US.
+My identity as a scholar is connected to psychology and religion, but is also influenced by the sociology of religion, and religious history.
 I still read some pretty obscure books, among others.

 I was VP and Publisher for Zondervan Books, part of HarperCollins, and before that I worked for the book division of Guideposts magazine.
 I've worked on numerous national bestsellers and books that drive conversations and help people grow.
 There's more of my professional background on LinkedIn.

-I'm currently consulting with authors and publishers.
-I enjoy helping organizations further their mission, and working with authors who are on the leading edge of a movement that points us toward hope, insight, and a deepened awareness of ourselves and our world.
+I enjoy working with authors and publishers who are on the leading edge of a movement that points us toward hope, insight, and a deepened awareness of ourselves and our world.

-I especially enjoy helping new voices create and publish content with fresh meaning for today's world.
-I'm especially engaged in coaching, agenting, and consulting with authors on every level so they better understand publishing and how they have more power than ever to make an impact.
-I help them focus their digital footprint, how to strategically place their writing, and what readers need to (not just want to) hear.
+I especially enjoy helping new voices create and publish content with fresh meaning.
+I'm engaged in coaching, agenting, consulting, and even starting a publishing business with authors of every level so they better understand publishing and that they have more power than ever to make an impact.
+I help them focus their digital footprint, strategically place their writing, and consider what readers need to (not just want to) hear.

 I've had the chance to live in Indiana, Southern California, Virginia, New Jersey, and now in Grand Rapids, Michigan.
 I'm a husband to an amazing wife, and a father to two incredibly adult daughters.
-I also sometimes bike, volunteer, play a little guitar, and am on Chess.com as davidrmorris.
+I also sometimes bike, volunteer, play a little guitar.
 I'm a fan of Americana music, grew up with 80s music in high school, and a forever romantic for 60s and 70s music (links to Spotify playlists).